bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/e-steps.md

 53.7 * (102.41 / 100) = 54.99417

-7) Temporarily set the new value in the Fluidd console
+## 8) Temporarily set the new value in the Fluidd console

 Command for me:

 SET_EXTRUDER_ROTATION_DISTANCE EXTRUDER=extruder DISTANCE=54.99417

-8) Run steps 3-6 again
+## 9) Run steps 4-8 again

-I would say that if you new filament lenght is within 0,1mm of 100mm (99,9-100,1) the you can move to step 9)
+I would say that if you new filament lenght is within 0.1-0.2mm of 100mm (99.8-100.2) the you can move to step 10.

-If it is not within 0.1mm or you want to make sure with repeated measurement, calculate the new rotation distance.
+If it is not within 0.1-0.2mm or you want to make sure with repeated measurement, calculate the new rotation distance.

 Mine was (mean of three measurements) 100.40mm.
 So I calculated a new rotation distance of 55.21414668 and set it:

 SET_EXTRUDER_ROTATION_DISTANCE EXTRUDER=extruder DISTANCE=55.21414668

-9) Run steps 3-6 again until you get close enough to 100mm.

 I got it within 0.1mm of 100mm with 6 total extruded samples and stopped there.
 There is inaccuracy in your measuring, the extruder, cutter, measuring tool and calipers.
-I think under 0.3mm variance is about at the practical limit of this method.
+I think under 0.2-0.3mm variance is about at the practical limit of this method.

-10) Save the new value in printer.cfg
+## 10) Save the new value in printer.cfg

 -Find [extruder]